zouyinstein/hifisr/README.md

 touch input_files.txt
 # Contents of input_files.txt are tab-delimilated columns of sample name, input reads, total genome reference, mt genome reference, and pt  genome reference.
 The information of multiple samples can be added in different lines.

-# Prepare the starting files and directories and a job script work.sh
+# Prepare the starting files and directories and a job script work.sh: 8 threads for each sample; analyze 1 sample in parallel
-python ../scripts/start_project.py input_files.txt 8
+python ../scripts/start_project.py input_files.txt 8 1
 # Run the job script will start the HiFi-SR pipeline
 nohup bash work.sh &
 ```